makerdao/dockerized-auction-keeper/README.md

+# Attention

+## This Repo in no longer active, please visit https://github.com/makerdao/auction-demo-keeper to run a keeper!!

 # dockerized-auction-keeper

 `dockerized-auction-keeper` contains a preconfigured [auction-keeper](https://github.com/makerdao/auction-keeper) that follows a simple FMV discount pricing model.
 With docker as the only prerequisite, this instance is well-suited for first-time auction keeper operators.